 Superintendent as Executive Officer

 The Superintendent is a professional educator appointed by the Board of Education to function as its chief executive officer.
-It is the Superintendent’s responsibility:
+It is the Superintendent’s responsibility to:

-- to implement programs & execute policies adopted by the Board of Education
+- implement programs & execute policies adopted by the Board of Education,

-- to bring recommendations to the Board for action in carrying on the work of the school district
+- bring recommendations to the Board for action in carrying on the work of the school district,

-- to advise the Board on matters concerning management of the schools
+- advise the Board on matters concerning management of the schools,

-- to keep the Board informed of district needs & up-to-date on the progress of school programs
+- keep the Board informed of district needs & up-to-date on the progress of school programs,

-- to serve as a resource for educational expertise
+- serve as a resource for educational expertise, and